Thousands of Instagram users worldwide report accounts being suspended

 Many users were complaining that their accounts had been suspended and they could not access it.

 “Did anyone else’s Instagram just get suspended for no reason?
-And now Instagram won’t even bother to let you appeal, it just gives you an error?” said Twitter user @ModSquadMike.
+And now Instagram won’t even bother to let you appeal, it just gives you an error?” said one Twitter user with the handle @ModSquadMike.

 In a post on Twitter, Instagram’s communications team said it was aware that its users have been experiencing issues.

-“We’re aware that some of you are having issues accessing your Instagram account.
-We’re looking into it and apologize for the inconvenience,” it said.
+In response to queries, a Meta spokesman said the firm is looking into the problem and apologised for the inconvenience.

-The Straits Times has contacted Meta, which owns the platform, for comment.
+She said: “We’re aware that some of you in different parts of the world are having issues accessing your Instagram account.
+We are looking into it and apologise for the inconvenience.”